akbence/adventofcode2020/day7/groovy/instructions.md

 ## Prerequisites

 1.)
-Install FreePascal (fpc) (this test was successful on v3.2.0).
+Install .

 ## Run

 1.)
-Open terminal at day6/pascal directory.
+Open terminal at day7/groovy directory.

 2.)
 Run ```fpc task.pp```

 3.)
 It generates the output, run  ```./task```

-4.)
+3.)
 Expected result should be:

 ```
 Task1 solution: 614